 The Ultimate List of Air Conditioning Myths

-Homeowners may believe in air conditioning myths and misconceptions for various reasons.
+Homeowners may believe in AC myths and misconceptions for various reasons.

 Some people may have heard these myths from friends or family members and may not have taken the time to research the facts.